FlashUnlimited2019/PyDefPrintCapture/README.md

 # PyDefPrintCapture
-A utility script for Python developers that captures and redirects print output from within function definitions, facilitating better logging, testing, and output management in development and debugging processes.
+A utility script for Python developers that captures and redirects print output from within functions in real-time.
+Facilitating better logging, testing, and output management in development and debugging processes.